kkegel/WorkFlow/README.md

 # WorkFlow - Project Management

+**Note: thie project is not actively maintained anymore, dependencies may need updates**

 ## License

 project under GNU GPLv3 - you find a licence copy in this repository.